Where Eagles Dare

 Where Eagles Dare is a 1968 action adventure war film directed by Brian G. Hutton and starring Richard Burton, Clint Eastwood and Mary Ure.
-Set during World War II, it follows a Special Operations Executive team charged with saving a captured American General from the fictional Schloß Adler fortress, except the mission turns out not to be as it seems.
+It follows a World War II British Special Operations Executive team charged with saving a captured American General from a fortress known as Schloß Adler (Castle of the Eagles), as their mission takes several unexpected turns.
 It was filmed in Panavision using the Metrocolor process, and was distributed by Metro-Goldwyn-Mayer.
-Alistair MacLean wrote the screenplay, his first, at the same time that he wrote the novel of the same name.
+Alistair MacLean wrote the screenplay, his first, while he was writing the novel of the same name.
 Both became commercial successes.

 The film involved some of the top filmmakers of the day and was shot on location in Austria.
 Hollywood stuntman Yakima Canutt was the second unit director and shot most of the action scenes; British stuntman Alf Joint doubled for Burton in many sequences, including the fight on top of the cable car; award-winning conductor and composer Ron Goodwin wrote the film score; and future Oscar nominee Arthur Ibbetson worked on the cinematography.

-Where Eagles Dare received mostly positive critical reaction, with praise for its action sequences, score and the performances of Burton and Eastwood, and has since been considered a classic.
+Where Eagles Dare received mostly positive critical reaction, with praise for its action sequences, score, and the performances of Burton and Eastwood, and the film has since been considered a classic.